 As I mentioned, the good thing about Latin America is that — if you have money — some of the pros of living here allow you to more or less negate the cons.
 Things like taking Ubers everywhere, getting your groceries delivered, having a cleaning person, etc.

-Most people would suggest trying not to live in a bubble in Latin America.
+Most people would suggest trying not to “live in a bubble” in Latin America.

-I disagree with that somewhat.
+But I disagree with that somewhat.

-You’re going to want to position yourself in a bit of a bubble.
+I’ve kind of been on both sides of this equation and I’d say you’re going to want to position yourself in a bit of a bubble.

 And if you want to start a business in Latin America, make sure you have enough other income and/or savings to safely keep your head above water.